xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

 ### Grading Criteria
 - **Functionality**: Each of the two servers (The two additional servers) must pass the test suite outlined above.
-- **Consistency**: Ensure that the endpoints and responses are consistent with the TypeScript server.
+- **Consistency**: Ensure that the endpoints and responses are consistent with the TypeScript and the Python servers
 - **Code Quality**: Ensure your code is clean, well-commented, and follows best practices for the chosen language.
 - **Documentation**: Provide clear instructions in the `README.md` for each server.
+- **Documentation**: Edit the `LESSONS_LEARNED.md` file that captures insights and observations from working with multiple languages.
+This is optional, but you might find it useful in the future when you look back on this project.

 ### Grade Calculation
 - You get 5 points for each server you implement up to a maximum of 10.